Crawling is a major milestone that signifies the start of your baby’s future mobility!

 When babies learn to sit up from lying down, they are gaining an all-important sense of balance.

-Together all of these things are necessary for them to develop the strength, control and stamina in their arms and legs required for crawling.
+Being in a seated position also strengthens their lower back, core and spinal cord.
+Together all of these things are necessary for them to develop the motor skills, strength, control and stamina in their arms and legs required for crawling.

-During this phase, you may also notice that your baby starts to pivot and swivel whilst on their tummy!
+During this phase, you may also notice that your baby starts to pivot and swivel whilst on their tummy.

 4. Rocking And Planking